Eleven1Liu/IR-2022/README.md

 ## How to reproduce the best result?

 Download the training/test data from the [website](https://tbrain.trendmicro.com.tw/Competitions/Details/26).
-Copy the testing dataset the `data` directory.
+Copy the test dataset to the `data` directory.

 ```bash
 mkdir data